ufz/ogs/web/content/docs/benchmarks/creepbgra/CreepBGRa/index.md

 A short python snippet, to compute the values.
 <details>
 <summary>
-Insert this into Paraview's ProgrammableFilter:
+Insert this into ParaView's ProgrammableFilter:
 </summary>

 ```python